Huzaifa-coder01/landing-page/README.md

 Feel free to fork this repository and submit pull requests! 🚀

 ## 📜 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.# landing-page